 Storing Renewable Energy

 The intermittent nature of renewable energy means in certain conditions a surplus of power may be generated.
-To prevent this going to waste, this power must be stored for later use.
+To prevent this power going to waste, it must be stored for later use.
 The simplest method is using the generated electricity to charge batteries, but this comes with environmental and financial issues.

 Another method is to convert that energy into a different form using less traditional ‘batteries’.
 For example, this could involve heating stones, lifting weights, pumping water or producing hydrogen.

 But another important area is expense.
-One of the critical complaints with lithium-ion batteries is their cost.
-Although they have reduced drastically in price in the last decade, they still average around 132 USD per kilowatt hour.
-Experts suggest for batteries to be useful in renewable energy storage, this needs to be reduced to around 20 USD.
-Polyjoule is not quite at that point yet, but the team claims their batteries function at around 65 USD per kilowatt hour.
+One of the critical complaints about lithium-ion batteries is their cost.
+Although they have drastically reduced in price over the last decade, they still average around 132 USD per kilowatt hour.
+According to experts, this figure must be around 20 USD for batteries to be useful in renewable energy storage.
+Polyjoule is not quite at that point yet, but the team says their batteries function at around 65 USD per kilowatt hour.

 Additionally, since they are constructed entirely of polymer, Polyjoule batteries do not contain minerals such as lithium or cobalt which must be extracted and refined before use.
-Their water-based manufacturing chemistry can be produced using already commercially available equipment, and do not require ‘clean room’ conditions.
+Their water-based manufacturing chemistry can be produced using commercially available equipment and does not require ‘clean room’ conditions.
 To prove ease of production, the startup has already produced over 10,000 Polyjoule batteries using simple roll-to-roll processing.

-There is, however, one downside to the Polyjoule – their energy density.
+There is, however, one downside to the Polyjoule—its energy density.
 Compared to lithium-ion batteries of a similar capacity, the Polyjoule battery packs are two to five times larger.
 As a result, Polyjoule has suggested their batteries will not be ideal for electric vehicles and other applications where size is an important consideration.
-Therefore, Polyjoule is directing their batteries largely towards static applications, such as industrial energy storage, data centres.
+Therefore, Polyjoule is directing its batteries largely towards static applications, such as industrial energy storage and data centres.
 In particular, they suggest their batteries will be particularly useful in situations where a lot of energy is needed quickly, such as in critical infrastructure and renewable energy management.